ui-schema/ui-schema/README.md

 import React from 'react';

-// Import Schema UI Provider and Render engine import {isInvalid} from '@ui-schema/react/ValidityReporter';
+// Import Schema UI Provider and Render engine import { isInvalid } from '@ui-schema/react/ValidityReporter';
-import {createOrderedMap} from '@ui-schema/ui-schema/createMap';
+import { createOrderedMap } from '@ui-schema/ui-schema/createMap';
-import {UIStoreProvider, createStore} from '@ui-schema/react/UIStore';
+import { UIStoreProvider, createStore } from '@ui-schema/react/UIStore';
-import {storeUpdater} from '@ui-schema/react/storeUpdater';
+import { storeUpdater } from '@ui-schema/react/storeUpdater';
-import {UIMetaProvider, useUIMeta} from '@ui-schema/react/UIMeta';
+import { UIMetaProvider, useUIMeta } from '@ui-schema/react/UIMeta';
-import {WidgetEngine} from '@ui-schema/react/WidgetEngine';
+import { WidgetEngine } from '@ui-schema/react/WidgetEngine';
-// basic in-schema translator / `t` keyword support import {translateRelative} from '@ui-schema/ui-schema/TranslatorRelative';
+// basic in-schema translator / `t` keyword support import { translateRelative } from '@ui-schema/ui-schema/TranslatorRelative';
-// Get the widgets binding for your design-system import {baseComponents, typeWidgets} from '@ui-schema/ds-material/BindingDefault' import {bindingExtended} from '@ui-schema/ds-material/BindingExtended';
+// Get the widgets binding for your design-system import { baseComponents, typeWidgets } from '@ui-schema/ds-material/BindingDefault' import { bindingExtended } from '@ui-schema/ds-material/BindingExtended';
-import {GridContainer} from '@ui-schema/ds-material/GridContainer';
+import { GridContainer } from '@ui-schema/ds-material/GridContainer';

 // could be fetched from some API or bundled with the app const schemaBase = {